vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/addons/advanced-installation/install-advanced-ingress/install-advanced-ingress.md

    {tab(Management console)}

-   1. [Go to](https://msk.cloud.vk.com/app/en/) your VK Cloud management console.
+   1. [Go to](https://msk.cloud.vk.com/app/en) your VK Cloud management console.
-   1. Select the [project](/en/tools-for-using-services/account/concepts/projects) where the cluster will be placed.
+   1. Select the project where the required cluster is located.
    1. Go to **Kubernetes Clusters → Kubernetes Clusters**.
    1. Find the cluster you need in the list.